-There are many claims to the various parts of the country made by the likes of Britain, Argentina, Australia, Chile, etc. The current "government" of the continent is run by what is known as the Antarctic Treaty which was signed in 1959.
+There are many claims to the various parts of the continent made by the United Kingdom, France, Norway, Australia, New Zealand, Argentina and Chile.
+The current "government" of the continent is run by what is known as the Antarctic Treaty which was signed in 1959.
 The treaty freezes all the territorial claims on the continent while setting it aside as a scientific reserve.
 It also bans all military activities on the continent, effectively making Antarctica a neutral country of sorts.
 And yes, the United States did sign this one, although 'reserving' the right to make a claim later if it feels like it.
 Right now it's just research stations.
-Still, it's nice to know that not bombing the place was worth the Antarctic Treaty System (there's a bunch now) being in general one of the first arms control treaties of the Cold War
+Still, it's nice to know that not bombing the place was worth the Antarctic Treaty System (there's a bunch now) being in general one of the first arms control treaties of the Cold War.

 To keep the record, the claims are the following: